2016 was a fantastic year for Pacific Environment’s involvement in the Transport sector. Here is an update of some of our key projects and studies.

 The Pacific Environment Team

-Air quality assessment for Western Sydney Airport EIS
+Air quality assessment for major Airport EIS

 Pacific Environment was engaged to prepare local air quality and greenhouse gas assessments to support the Environmental Impact Statement (EIS) for the two development stages.
 The contributions of all airport operations to local air pollution were calculated using the US Federal Aviation Administration’s Emissions and Dispersion Modelling System (EDMS).
 The largest contributor to on-site emissions was aircraft take-off and landing.

 However, potential exceedances of air quality criteria were predicted to occur due to emissions from ground support equipment.
 Mitigation measures for such activities were considered, along with ambient air quality monitoring to address community concerns.